1.2 Parametric Plots (\draw and \node)

 Required package(s): \usepackage{tikz}.

-• anchor=: the place of the anchor relative to the label.
-Accepted key words are east, west, north, south, or combinations such as north west.
+\nodefunction adds a label to the graph.anchor=: the place of the anchor relative to the label.
+Accepted key words areeast,west,north,south, or combinations such asnorth west.scale=: the size of the text/symbol.

-• Other notable mentions for the example below.
+- Other notable mentions for the example below.

-• Coordinates can be given by cartesian (x, y) or polar form (θ:r).
+sin(\t r):\tis a parameter andrindicates\tis measured in radians.\pathbehaves exactly as\drawexcept it hides the curve.- Coordinates can be given by cartesian (x, y) or polar form (θ:r).
 For example, (0, 1) is equivalent to (90:1) in polar coordinates.

-• (90:1) circle (1pt) is a circle centered at (90:1) with a radius 1 pt.
+(90:1) circle (1pt)is a circle centered at (90:1) with a radius 1 pt.

 \begin{figure}[htbp]